How to access Performance Optimizer

 - The Metric Targets area lists metrics that are key drivers for the 4 categories of the 4E Framework.
 For each metric:

-Select Benchmark to compare the brand’s performance with the industry benchmark
+Select Benchmark to compare the brand’s performance with the global vertical benchmark

 Select Number, and then enter a unique brand-specific target value or SLA.
 This option will visualize the brand’s performance data in reference to this value.

-- By default, Metric Settings are set to industry benchmarks for all metrics.
+- By default, Metric Settings are set to global vertical benchmarks for all metrics.

 - Default target number values are set at the 75th percentile benchmark within the industry vertical.